Gunathi/C/README.md

       In this program I have Recurion method to get the sum of digits in a integer.

       Ex:-  input :- 1234            output:- 10

+External-Variable

+      In this file, I have created simple programs using external variables.
+From these codes you can get an idea about how external variables declare, access and initialize.